Jun 7, 2019

 For many, the word “coach” may evoke images of the friendly teacher who ran you through drills during high school soccer practice.
 Or it might conjure up visions of a life coach who helps inspire clients to reach their goals using positive affirmations, or a career coach focused solely on work-related challenges.
 Through interviews with Lyra Health members, we’ve noticed some common misconceptions about mental health coaches.
 Some folks believe they’re unqualified or uncommitted to their profession, or that they use a generic, one-size-fits-all approach with clients.

 And while some coaches may fit that description, that couldn’t be further from the reality at Lyra.
-Our coaches are specially trained professionals who help their clients develop greater awareness in themselves and implement effective tools to better manage their lives.
+Our mental health coaches are specially trained professionals who help their clients develop greater awareness in themselves and implement effective tools to better manage their lives.
 This type of coaching is designed not only to get you back on track when you’ve lost your way, but to help you create a more rewarding, purpose-driven life.

 Below, we debunk some of the top myths about mental health coaches, and break down what you can expect from Lyra’s coaching program.